-Garden of Wisdom is getting rave reviews for this product as well as customers feeling relieved to step away from the butylene and propylene glycols in most products that are alcohol free.
+Garden of Wisdom is getting rave reviews for this product as well as customers feel relieved to step away from the butylene and propylene glycols in most products that are alcohol-free.
 Beta hydroxy acids (salicylic acid) are able to penetrate inside the pore to help clear away dead skin cells that have built up within the pore.
-Beta hydroxy acids are not as aggressive in nature as the alpha hydroxy acids.
+Beta hydroxy acids are not as aggressive in nature as alpha-hydroxy acids.

 Shelf Life and Storage Information for Products and Ingredients

 Finished products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend shelf life.
 Shelf life is 9 - 12 months

 Sample sizes do have a shorter shelf life (generally 3-6 months and items in jars can dry up quicker than this if the lid is not tightened well enough (except our vitamin C serums - use within 90 days).

 Please try to keep out of high humidity or heat if possible!
 Store out of direct light and in dark cabinet if possible also!

 The only thing we don't suggest refrigerating is the mandelic or salicylic acid serums as those can crystallize in the refrigerator and not go back to their normal state even if you warm them up.

 Hydrosols - Take out 1/2 oz to 1 oz in a separate spray bottle from your original container and keep the larger bottle in the refrigerator!

 Carrier Oils - Generally you can refrigerate ALL carrier oils, they will solidify in some cases.
 This is FINE all you have to do is take it out warm it up at room temp and it will be liquid again!

 There are some oils that have a super long shelf life like coconut oil for instance!
 That does not need to be refrigerated, but it cannot hurt it either!